rdevost/pymixup/docs/command-line.rst

     $ python pymixup.py --norebuild

+However, fabric files have been setup to automate a lot of the file copying.
+See :doc:`steps` for details on running the fabric files.

 Parameters
 ==========
 All parameters must be preceded by a double dash.
 Some parameter may use a supplied value (as in the brackets (<>) below).